xiaoronglv/CKAD-exercises/d.configuration.md

 </p>
 </details>

 ### Create a Secret named 'my-secret' of type 'kubernetes.io/ssh-auth' in the namespace 'secret-ops'.
-Define a single key named 'ssh-privatekey', and point it to the file 'id_rsa' in this directory.
+Define a single key named 'ssh-privatekey' (in the newly created secret), and point it to the file 'id_rsa' in this directory. (🔴🔴 全是坑)

+> ⚠ Questions:
+>
+> - how to create a pair of ssh keys?
+> - `k create secret kubernetes.io/ssh-auth my-secret --from-file=ssh-privatekey=id_rsa` doesn't work, it says `error: unknown flag: --from-file`
+> - what's the difference between type `kubernetes.io/ssh-auth` and `generic`?
+> - is `kuberentes.io/ssh-auth` a special type?

 <details><summary>show</summary>
 <p>